 Teki Akuetteh FalconerDirector

-Teki brings to the Sera Afrika team more than fifteen years experience in legislative, regulatory and executive roles in the ICT law and policy as well as data governance across private, public and civil society sectors.
+Teki has over 15 years' experience in ICT law, policy, and data governance garnered in legislative, regulatory and executive roles she has held in the private, public and civil society sectors.
 She served as an ICT Legal Expert in Ghana’s Ministry of Communications, a member of the Board of the Postal and Courier Services Regulatory Commission, Secretary to the Ministerial Advisory Committee to Ghana’s Ministry of Communication and the first Executive Director of the Data Protection Commission of Ghana.
 Teki was appointed as Co-Chair to the Common Thread Network; and served as advisor of the 40th International Conference of Data Protection and Privacy and a member of the Taskforce on Privacy and Medical Data to the UN Special Rapporteur on Privacy.
 She is the International Bar Association’s Communications Law Committee’s Publications and Africa Liaison Officer.
 Teki is currently a Senior Partner at Nsiah Akuetteh & Co., the Founder and Executive Director of Africa Digital Rights Hub, a member of the UN Global Pulse Advisory Group, and a non-resident fellow at the Centre for Global Development.